By Swati Sahai

 At the end of a successfuli implementation, it is important to talk and educate others about its success.
 This will bring visibility, support, and hopefully more budget.
 Remember to lead with quantifiable results and insights as your audience really cares about impact.

 Build a Roadmap for Future Improvements

 Stimulate discussion on the next round of marketing or CX improvements by building a Journey Atlas that shows all your key customer journeys.
 Make your journey atlas available throughout your organization and regularly refine it by adding new customer journeys and updating existing ones.

 With these detailed steps in hand, you now have the framework to plan, organize and start implementing customer journey analytics within your organization.
-Be armed with knowledge, be prepared and set yourself and your organization up for success with customer journey analytics.
+Be armed with knowledge, be prepared and set yourself and your organization up for success with journey analytics.